gsautr/projection-tool/README.md

 * **Box length** - length dimension
 * **Ceiling** - the height of the ceiling where the projector is mounted
 * **Lens distance** - the distance of the lens from the ceiling (important!)

+## Method

+Tie a weight to a piece of string and dangle it from the lens / ceiling.

 ## Results